-Our office has helped taxpayers save tens of millions of dollars claiming like-kind exchange for 2017 crypto trades.
+We have helped taxpayers save tens of millions of dollars claiming like-kind exchange for 2017 crypto trades.
 Many have amended their return to claim like-kind treatment where they had previously paid taxes.
-Just this year, we have clients who got refunds of over $170,000 by claiming like-kind exchange to reduce the tax bill.

 We have already defended a trader in a formal audit of like-kind exchange of cryptos.
 Although the case hasn’t finished appeals, success looks strong.
 My intent is to show that the IRS position is weak with a high chance of losing if taken to court.

 If you receive an audit letter for 2017 crypto trades or earlier, our office can defend you and challenge the IRS authority and evidence to deprive you of your statute of limitations protections.
 We believe like-kind exchange is a powerful tool to defend taxpayers still.